 On the Record Online Podcast

-Los Angeles PR Consultant Howard Bragman Passes at 66
+Los Angeles PR Firm Leader Howard Bragman Passes at 66

 By Eric Schwartzman | February 13, 2023

-Howard Bragman, the legendary Los Angeles public relations consultant and PR guru passed away from leukemia on February 11, 2023, at the age of 66.
-Bragman was known for his pioneering work in the field of public relations, helping to shape the image of numerous celebrities, politicians, and organizations over his long and distinguished career.…
+Howard Bragman, the legendary Los Angeles public relations agency leader, passed away from leukemia on February 11, 2023, at the age of 66.
+Bragman was known for his pioneering work in the field of public relations consulting, helping to shape the image of numerous celebrities, politicians, and organizations over his long and distinguished career.
+In…

 Read More